tweepy/tweepy/docs/extended_tweets.rst

 =================

-When using extended mode with a Retweet, the ``full_text`` attribute of the Status object will be truncated with an ellipsis character instead of containing the full text of the Retweet.
+When using extended mode with a Retweet, the ``full_text`` attribute of the Status object may be truncated with an ellipsis character instead of containing the full text of the Retweet.
 However, since the ``retweeted_status`` attribute (of a Status object that is a Retweet) is itself a Status object, the ``full_text`` attribute of the Retweeted Status